Conformal dynamics at infinity for groups with contracting elements: Conformal density for mapping class groups: Case Study (III)

-The geodesic flow $(\UQM, \mathcal G^t, \textbf m)$ is a measure preserving dynamical system.
-It is called \textit{completely conservative} if there is no $\textbf m$-positive \textit{wandering set} $\Omega $: $\{\mathcal G^n \Omega: n\in \mathbb Z\}$ is pairwise disjoint.
-By Poincar\'e recurrence theorem, almost every point $q\in \UQM$ is \textit{recurrent}: $ \mathcal G^{t_n} q\to q$ for un unbounded sequence $t_n>0$.
 Let $\gamma$ be a Teichm\"uller geodesic ray ending at (the projective class of) $q^+$.
 As $\UQM$ is a sphere bundle over $\T/G$, we see that $\gamma$ returns infinitely often to a compact subset of $\T/G$.
 In other words, $q^+\in \Lambda_c(G)$ is a conical point as defined in (\ref{ConicalEQ}).

 By the dichotomy of Theorem \ref{HTSThm}, the $\mu_x$-measure of conical points is either null or full, so $\mu_x$ is fully supported on the set of conical points and thus on the Myrberg set.

-By Hopf decomposition, $\UQM$ consists of the conservative and \textit{dissipative sets}, uniquely up to $\textbf m$-null sets.
-The flow lines in the dissipative set exit every compact sets, so the above argument is reversible.
+For the converse direction, by Hopf decomposition, $(\UQM,\mathcal G^t, \mathbf m)$ consists of the conservative and {dissipative components}, uniquely up to $\textbf m$-null sets.
+The flow lines in the dissipative component exit every compact sets, so if the conical points are of full measure, then the geodesic flow on $\UQM$ must be conservative.